andrew-johnson-4/PunCalculus/README.md

 It may often be desirable to entirely prevent plural values.
 This would require the type system to show that no splits will happen, which are always the root cause of plural values.
-Notice though that plural types can still be used to describe singular values, such as `3: Int + Prime`.
+Notice that plural types correspond directly to plural values.
+Eliminating plural types will eliminate plural values.

 ## Notes